 All the stations are beautifully maintained, which just adds to the experience.

-The boys certainly enjoyed themselves – quality time for Monkey and his Daddy.
+The boys certainly enjoyed themselves – quality time for my little boy and his Daddy.

 We had a quick stop at Alresford before catching the train back to Alton.

 There is a part of the journey where you are right down in the cutting, so your views are limited, but it’s still a wonderful trip for any steam train enthusiast, and we certainly enjoyed ourselves.
 We will return at some point to properly explore all of the wonderfully kept stations and environs.